mirumee/ariadne/docs/resolvers.rst

 Fallback resolvers
 ------------------

-Schema can potentially define many types and fields, and defining resolver or alias for every single one of them can become large time sink.
+Schema can potentially define many types and fields, and defining resolver or alias for every single one of them can become large burden.

 Ariadne provides two special "fallback resolvers" that scan schema during initialization, and bind default resolvers to fields that don't have any resolver set::